-Tonya Mosley is the senior Silicon Valley editor for KQED based out of San Jose.
-Prior to KQED, Tonya served as a television reporter & anchor for several media outlets, including Al Jazeera America and KING 5 News in Seattle, WA.
-In 2015, Tonya was awarded a John S. Knight Journalism Fellowship at Stanford University where she co-created a workshop for journalists on the impacts of implicit bias and co-wrote a Belgian/American experimental study on the effects of protest coverage.
-Tonya has won several national awards for her work, most recently an Emmy Award in 2016 for her televised piece "Beyond Ferguson" and a national RTDNA Unity Award for her public radio series "Black in Seattle."
-She was named "Journalist of the Year" by the Washington Association for Justice for her reporting on the Seattle Police Department’s handling of a murder investigation.
+Tonya Mosley is a former Silicon Valley bureau chief for KQED.
+She served as the senior editor, leading a team of journalists covering the impacts of technology companies on the South Bay and society.
+Tonya is also a former host and reporter for KQED.
+Prior to KQED, Tonya served as a television reporter & anchor for several media outlets, including Al Jazeera America.
+In 2015, Tonya was awarded a John S. Knight Journalism Fellowship at Stanford University where she co-created a workshop for journalists on the impacts of implicit bias, and co-wrote a Belgian/American experimental study on the effects of protest coverage.
+Tonya has won several national awards for her work, most recently an Emmy Award in 2016 for her televised piece "Beyond Ferguson," and a national Edward R. Murrow award for her public radio series "Black in Seattle."
 You can reach Tonya at: firstname.lastname@example.org.